Interaction-aware Kalman Neural Networks for Trajectory Prediction: Related Work

+Trajectory prediction, which is a traditional topic in the field of intelligent vehicle society, has been largely studied, referring to the survey~\cite{lefevre2014survey,betts1998survey}.
+Among those methods for this topic, the data-driven ones are promising.
+For example, Ma et al.~ \cite{ma2018trafficpredict} propose an LSTM-based two-layers model TrafficPredict for heterogeneous traffic-agents in an urban environment.

-Trajectory prediction for a smart vehicle, which is an important task for autonomous driving, has been largely studied~\cite{lefevre2014survey}.
-Among those methods for this task, the data-driven ones are dominating.
-For example, Alahi et al. propose a deep learning model to predict the motion dynamics of pedestrians in a crowded scene in which they build a fully connected layer called social pooling to learn the social tensor based on pedestrians \cite{alahi2016social}.
-Gupta et al. propose a GAN-based encoder-decoder framework for trajectory prediction with a pooling mechanism to aggregate information across people \cite{gupta2018social}.
-In \cite{deo2018convolutional}, the authors extract a social tensor with a convolutional social pooling layer and then feed the social tensor to a maneuver-based motion model for trajectory prediction.
-Kuefler et al. \cite{kuefler2017imitating} and Bhattacharyya et al. \cite{bhattacharyya2018multi} use imitation learning approach to learn human drivers' behaviors for trajectory prediction.
+To increase robustness and accuracy in multi-agent tracking problems, the data-driven fashion can model more complex "interactions" between agents than the hand-crafted functions.
+For example, Alahi et al.~\cite{alahi2016social} propose a deep learning model to predict the motion dynamics of pedestrians in a crowded scene in which they build a fully connected layer called social pooling to learn the social tensor based on pedestrians.
+Gupta et al.~\cite{gupta2018social} propose a GAN-based encoder-decoder framework for trajectory prediction with a pooling mechanism to aggregate information across people.
+In the field of intelligent vehicles, Deo and Trivedi~\cite{deo2018convolutional} extract a social tensor with a convolutional social pooling layer and then feed the social tensor to a maneuver-based motion model for trajectory prediction.
+Kuefler et al.~\cite{kuefler2017imitating} and Bhattacharyya et al. \cite{bhattacharyya2018multi} use imitation learning approach to learn human drivers' behaviors for trajectory prediction.
 The learned policies are able to generate the future driving trajectories that match those of human drivers better and can also interact with neighboring vehicles in a more stable manner over long horizons.
-Ma et al. propose an LSTM-based two-layers model TrafficPredict for heterogeneous traffic-agents in an urban environment \cite{ma2018trafficpredict}.
+Zhao et al.~\cite{zhao2019multi} design an encoder-decoder architecture called \emph{multi-agent tensor fusion network} to extract multi-agent interactions with the spatial structure of agents and the scene context, and predict recurrently to agents' future trajectories.

 Our IaKNN model differs from these models in two aspects.
 First, IaKNN captures the interactive effects in a form of accelerations which could then be feed to kinematics models and thus it enjoys the merits of both the classic Physics models and the data-driven process (of capturing the interactive effects).
 Second, IaKNN employs the Kalman filter for optimizing the state estimation, where LSTM neural networks are used for learning the time-varying process and measurement noises that are used in the Kalman model, and this is the first of its kind for trajectory prediction.